-As a distinct and formal management procedure used in the evaluation of work performance, appraisal really dates from the time of the Second World War - not more than 60 years ago.
+As a distinct and formal management procedure used in the evaluation of work performance, appraisal really dates from the time of the Second World War, about seventy years ago.

-is little chance of ensuring that the judgements made
+system of appraisal, there is little if any chance of ensuring that such judgements

 consideration, if any, was given to the developmental

 possibilities of appraisal.
 If was felt that a cut in

 pay, or a rise, should provide the only required impetus

 for an employee to either improve or continue to perform